Ligo-Protocol/book/docs/04-Reference/01-Vocabulary/LigoAgreementState.md

 | `endLocation`  | The location of the vehicle at the end of the trip.                                              | [https://schema.org/GeoCoordinates](https://schema.org/GeoCoordinates)       |

 ## Usage
-Each `LigoAgreementState` or property may contain a proof from a [LigoVehicleOracle](./LigoVehicleOracle) attesting to the state of the vehicle at a specific time.

 ## Examples